Improving Brain Tumour Care surveys share your experiences and help create change

 If you are concerned about your child, make an appointment with a GP.
 If symptoms appear suddenly or are severe, take your child to A&E or phone 999.

-I think I have a brain tumour, what should I do?
+I think my child has a brain tumour, what should I do?

-Brain tumours are rare, however, if you’re worried and a symptom persists or if your child has more than one symptom of a brain tumour then:
+Brain tumours are rare.
+But, if you’re worried and a symptom persists, or if your child has more than one symptom of a brain tumour then:

 • Talk to your doctor

-GP appointments are usually quite short, so make sure you find out how to best prepare for your child’s appointment.
+GP appointments are usually quite short, so make sure you find out how to best prepare for your child’s appointment, which you can do here.

 • Get an eye test